 So what’s different now that I’m almost 23 years sober?
 Everything.
 Sober, I’ve lived through just about every feeling to come down the pike.
 And in meeting them repeatedly, I’ve come to befriend some and recognize others as grifters.
 I’m not so easily taken in as I once was: “Hey, self-pity!
 How you been?
 No, I’m sorry, you can’t stay here…”

 When loneliness visits today, I move toward humanity instead of away from it.
 I remind myself that I’m human, that no experience is mine alone; it’s yours, too.
-It’s well-known to that nondescript person walking down the sidewalk, and to the people up in that plane crossing the sky.
+Deep loneliness is well-known to that nondescript person walking down the sidewalk, and to the people up in that plane crossing the sky.

 On a physical level, we’re made the same way, our inner experiences resulting from the same incredibly intricate systems.
 Our brains associate stimuli with memories, and the neurotransmitters so activated release showers of peptides that “swim” throughout the entire body, interacting with every cell to produce profound changes in cell structure and behavior.
 Feelings flavor our perception, and we all share the same spice rack.